SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - Harvé (for suggesting to inject property in Clover)
 - hickorysb (for confirming the fix of glitches with Legacy Option ROMs)
 - zxystd (for fixing the Bluetooth issue and Intel WiFi card)

-All this was written on an E7250 with Sonoma installed :D